AA-ALERT/AMBER_setup/README.md

 ./tune_modules.sh
 ```

-This script will run for a possibly long period (upto 24 hours).
+This script will run for a possibly long period (up to 24 hours).
-It will result in a number of configuration files that will be automatically stored at the apropriate locations.
+It will result in a number of configuration files that will be automatically stored at the appropriate locations.

-Note that by default the testsuite runs in single precission.
+Note that by default the test suite runs in single precision.
-Half precission is also acceptable, but will require some code modifications.
+Half precision is also acceptable, but will require some code modifications.
 Please contact us for details.

 # Performance testing